arduino/help-center-content/content/Hardware/Nano Family/Use-the-built-in-sensors-on-Nano-33-BLE-Sense.md

 ## Color, brightness, proximity and gesture sensor

 The Gesture sensor is the APDS9960 module, [here](https://docs.broadcom.com/docs/AV02-4191EN) you can check its datasheet.
 It senses gesture, color, ambience illumination and proximity.
-This chip, made by Broadcom is supported by our [ArduinoAPDS9960 library](https://www.arduino.cc/en/Reference/ArduinoAPDS9960) which includes functions and example sketches.
+This chip, made by Broadcom, is supported by our [ArduinoAPDS9960 library](https://www.arduino.cc/en/Reference/ArduinoAPDS9960) which includes functions and example sketches.

 ## Digital microphone